 This coffee arrives in New York fresh from Taiwan and is roasted within a day of arrival.

 What makes it the most balanced?
-After harvest, these coffee beans are sun-dried for up to two weeks with their outer fruit layer intact, allowing them to absorb the fruit’s flavour.
-The result is a robust and balanced flavour profile with complimentary notes of acidity and natural fruit sweetness.
+After harvest, these coffee beans are sun-dried for up to two weeks with their outer fruit layer intact, allowing them to absorb the fruit’s flavor.
+The result is a robust and balanced flavor profile with complimentary notes of acidity and natural fruit sweetness.

 2. Dou Coffee – The Most Expensive

 Dou Coffee from the Nantou Guoxing Township region in Taiwan has a rich history and an even richer price tag.
 I’m not exaggerating: one bag of 225 g costs nearly fifteen hundred dollars!

 Coffee cultivation serves a vital purpose in this area following a devastating earthquake in 1999 that caused intense soil erosion.
 This coffee isn’t just your morning life saver; it literally saved an entire region of Taiwan thanks to government investment.

 Owned and operated by one determined coffee-loving owner, Dou Coffee has won numerous local blind tastings for its high-quality honey processed Arabica beans.
 The flavors to note in this light roasted coffee are chamomile, pineapple, honey, and winey.

 3. Republica Coffee Roasters – The Most Calming

 If you’re looking for a more mindful coffee-drinking experience – or perhaps you’re more of a tea person who is curious about coffee – then the Republica Coffee Roasters’ 100% Arabica coffee beans from Alishan, Taiwan, are for you.
 Despite being coffee, they capture the fragrance of Taiwanese tea.